Critical Thinking Exercises

 1. The Ladder of Inference

-The Ladder of Inference, developed by organizational psychologist Chris Argyris, is a powerful tool for mitigating Projection and Attribution Error.
-It helps individuals deconstruct the rapid, often unconscious process of assigning meaning to events.
+Organizational psychologist Chris Argyris developed the Ladder of Inference.
+Basically, it is a powerful tool for mitigating Projection and Attribution Error.
+Also, it helps individuals deconstruct the rapid, mostly unconscious process of assigning meaning to events.

 Psychological Mechanism:

-Human beings rarely interact with raw reality.
+In general, human beings rarely interact with raw reality.
 Instead, we interact with our interpretation of reality.
 We climb a “ladder” from data to belief in milliseconds.
-This process creates a recursive loop where our beliefs influence what data we select next time, reinforcing our initial biases.
+This process creates a recursive loop.
+It is where our beliefs influence what data we select next time, reinforcing our initial biases.

 Clinical Drill:

 The next time you feel a surge of frustration or certainty about a colleague’s motives, pause.
 You are likely at the top of the ladder.
-Walk your mind back down to the ground.
+Also, walk your mind back down to the ground.

 2. The Five Whys Technique